nasuha02/E-Portfolio-Individu/https:/career-development-plan.md

 ## Software Developer (Security-Focused)

 ### Career Overview
-A Software Developer (Security-Focused) is responsible for developing software applications while ensuring that systems and user data are protected from cyber threats.
-This role combines software development skills with cybersecurity knowledge to create secure, reliable, and efficient applications.
+A Software Developer (Security-Focused) is responsible for developing and designing software applications that is strongly focus on security.
+This role combines software development skills with cybersecurity knowledge to ensure the applications can against cyber threats and vulnerabilities.

-Unlike traditional software developers who mainly focus on system functionality, security-focused developers also implement security measures to prevent vulnerabilities such as SQL Injection, Cross-Site Scripting (XSS), unauthorized access, and data breaches.
+This role also has been to evolve from traditional to a modern along with latest technology.
+The traditional scope only focus on system functionality and also implemet security measures to prevent cyber threats and vulnerabilities such as SQL Injection, XSS, unauthorized access, ransomware and data breaches.

-As modern organizations increasingly rely on web applications, cloud systems, and online platforms, secure software development has become highly important in the cybersecurity industry.
+Now, the modern one, not only focused on system functionality but also relying on web application, cloud systems and online platforms.
+Therefore, the security also become increasingly important in the cybersecurity industry.

 ---